fbielejec/fbielejec.github.io/_posts/2026-07-12-household-chat-and-rag-mcp.md

 ---
 layout: post
-title: "Self-hosted ChatGPT"
+title: "A self-hosted ChatGPT"
 author: Filip Bielejec
 comments: true
+featured: true
 categories: [llm, local-inference, self-hosting, self-sovereign, rag, mcp, qdrant, open-webui, qwen]
 description: "I deployed Open WebUI "ChatGPT-style" chat UI for every device on the LAN, and a shared RAG-over-MCP retrieval server that both the chat and the coding agent can attach to."
 ---

 # <a name="intro"/> Intro

-In [the previous post]({{ site.baseurl }}{% post_url 2026-07-07-local-coding-harness %}) I described how I deployed a coding agent running entirely on the home LAN -- a spare box, codenamed `weebeastie`, serving mid-range `Qwen3-Coder-30B-A3B` model over `llama-server`, reached from a laptop by [Qwen-Code](https://github.com/QwenLM/qwen-code) through an SSH tunnel.
+[Previously]({{ site.baseurl }}{% post_url 2026-07-07-local-coding-harness %}) I described how I deployed a coding agent running entirely on the home LAN -- a spare box, codenamed `weebeastie`, serving mid-range `Qwen3-Coder-30B-A3B` model over `llama-server`, reached from a laptop by [Qwen-Code](https://github.com/QwenLM/qwen-code) through an SSH tunnel.

 I wanted to make the same model usable by e.g. spouse, hence these two additions, both guaranteeing the same self-sovereign posture (loopback-bound, nothing leaves my LAN):